Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 • 4 garlic cloves thinly sliced

-• 4 sprigs of rosemary tender leaves only
+• 4 sprigs fresh rosemary tender leaves only

 Instructions